Stability in shape optimization with second variation: On Second order shape derivatives.

-The so-called shape derivative are then the shape gradient usually denoted $J'(\Omega):=\mathcal{J}'(0)$ and the shape hessian usually denoted $J''(\Omega):=\mathcal{J}''(0)$.
-With respect to this work, it is important to notice that at a critical domain for $J$, the shape hessian is reduced to $\ell_{2}$ and hence does not see the tangential components of the deformations fields.
+where $\nablat$ is the tangential gradient, $\xi_{\tau}$ and $\zeta_{\tau}$ stands for the tangential components of $\xi$ and $\zeta$, and $\B=D_{\tau}\n$ is the second fondamental form of $\partial\Om$. \end{description} \end{theorem} With respect to this work, it is important to notice that at a critical domain for $J$, the shape hessian is reduced to $\ell_{2}$ and hence does not see the tangential components of the deformation fields.

+\begin{remark} The requirement that $\Om$ is bounded is made only to simplify the presentation: the result remains valid replacing $\sC^1(\partial\Om)$ with $\sC^1_{c}(\partial\Om)$ and localizing the test functions. \end{remark}

+\begin{remark} As noticed in \cite[p.
+225]{HenrotPierre}, with this degree of generality, the regularity assumption on $\Om$ are sharp.
+We could indeed wonder if $\ell_{1}$ can be extended as a continuous linear form on $\sC^0(\partial\Om)$; this is not true in general if $\Om$ is only assumed to be $\sC^1$, as the example of the perimeter shows (it would mean that the mean curvature is a Radon measure, which is not true for a $\sC^1$ domain).
+Moreover, our strategy provides $\ell_{2}$ being continuous for the $\sC^2(\partial\Om)$-norm, while \cite{NovruziPierre} gives a better result with $\ell_{2}$ being continuous for the $\sC^1(\partial\Om)$-norm.
+However, if we assume that $\ell_{1}$ can be extended as a continuous linear form on $\sC^0(\partial\Om)$, then point ${\bf (ii)}$ is valid assuming $\Om$ of class $\sC^2$ only, and $\ell_{2}$ is then continuous for the $\sC^1$-norm; it is easy to see how the proof adapts to this case, and we retrieve then an optimal result, see also \cite[Remark 2.8, Corollary 2.9]{NovruziPierre}, . \end{remark}

+\begin{remark} Compare to the result in \cite{NovruziPierre}, we restricted ourself to the space $\Theta=\sW^{1,\infty}$ (or similarly $\sC^{1,\infty}:=\sW^{1,\infty}\cap\sC^1$, see the proof below), as all the functionals of this paper are differentiable in this space.
+Of course, the same proof can be adapted to spaces like $\sW^{k,\infty}$ for $k\geq 2$, which is important to handle higher order geometric or PDE functional. \end{remark} \begin{remark} When $\xi=\zeta$, we get